MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/Onboard-Windows-10-multi-session-device.md

 > [!WARNING]
 > Microsoft Defender ATP support for Windows Virtual Desktop multi-user scenarios is currently in Preview and limited up to 25 concurrent sessions per host/VM.
 However, single session scenarios on Windows Virtual Desktop are fully supported.

 Microsoft Defender for Endpoint supports monitoring both VDI as well as Windows Virtual Desktop sessions.
-Depending on the needs of your organization, you might need to implement VDI or Windows Virtual Desktop sessions to help your employees access corporate data and apps from an unmanaged device, remote location, or similar scenario.
+Depending on your organization's needs, you might need to implement VDI or Windows Virtual Desktop sessions to help your employees access corporate data and apps from an unmanaged device, remote location, or similar scenario.
 With Microsoft Defender for Endpoint, you can monitor these virtual machines for anomalous activity.

- ##Before you begin
+ ## Before you begin
 Familiarize yourself with the [considerations for non-persistent VDI](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/configure-endpoints-vdi#onboard-non-persistent-virtual-desktop-infrastructure-vdi-devices-1).
 While [Windows Virtual Desktop](https://docs.microsoft.com/azure/virtual-desktop/overview) does not provide non-persistence options, it does provide ways to use a golden Windows image that can be used to provision new hosts and redeploy machines.
 This increases volatility in the environment and thus impacts what entries are created and maintained in the Microsoft Defender for Endpoint portal, potentially reducing visibility for your security analysts.

 > [!NOTE]